Change the Language

 Santa Monica College offers a comprehensive selection of classes scheduled during evening hours to provide educational opportunities to students who are unable or do not wish to attend day classes.
 Also through its Office of Distance Education, Santa Monica College offers a selection of classes online over the Internet.
 Classes offered online are especially convenient for students who, for a variety of reasons, are unable or prefer not to travel to the SMC campus to attend classes.
 Santa Monica College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges.

-- Associate in Arts Degree in Logistics/Supply Chain Management
+- Associate in Arts Degree in Logistics / Supply Chain Management

-- Certificate of Achievement in Logistics/Supply Chain Management
+- Certificate of Achievement in Logistics / Supply Chain Management

-- Department Certificate in Business Logistics
+- Department Certificate in Business Logistics (Distance Education)

 - Programs in logistics prepare students to for careers that entail managing the movement of raw materials, energy, finished products, money, people, satellites, information, etc. Logistics includes supply chain management, operations management, demand management, packaging and materials handling, transportation management, distribution center management, inventory management, procurement and supply scheduling, warehousing, and systems controls.